Skip Navigation

 Regional Forest tract maps

 Halton Region's forests are open to the public for passive recreational use.
-The maps below highlight forest locations, access information and geological features.
+The map below highlights forest locations, parking lots, access roads and single track trails.

 Forest use by-law